Climate Change, Health, and Society

 Overview

 Managing the far-reaching consequences of climate change requires professionals who are familiar with the best available science and trained to work with the community and a broad range of stakeholders.
-Through a partnership between faculty in the Schools of Medicine, Law, Nursing, and Social Work and climate scientists in the Marine, Estuarine, Environmental Sciences (MEES) graduate program, UMB has formed an interprofessional consortium on climate change, health, and society to address the impacts of a changing climate.
+Through a partnership between faculty in the UMB Schools of Medicine, Law, Nursing, and Social Work and the Marine, Estuarine, Environmental Sciences (MEES) graduate program, UMB has formed an interprofessional consortium on Climate Change, Health, and Society.